ncsu-landscape-dynamics/popsborder/docs/cli.md

 installed (as of Python 3.8).

-Unless you install the package or modify Python path, you will need to run in from the directory with the *pathways* package, i.e., the root directory of the repository.
+Unless you install the package or modify Python path, you will need to run in from the directory with the *pops_border* package, i.e., the root directory of the repository.

 If you install the package using *pip*, *pip* will take of the